 USS MONTEREY Image Gallery:

-The photo below was taken by Karl-Heinz Ahles while USS MONTEREY was inport Norfolk, Va, on May 11, 1999.
+The photo below was taken by Karl-Heinz Ahles and shows the USS MONTEREY at Naval Base Norfolk, Va., on May 11, 1999.

 The photos below were taken by me and show the USS MONTEREY at Naval Base Norfolk, Va., on October 29, 2010.